 For more answers to your frequently asked questions:

 Let’s talk about that first question in the title, what are URL parameters?
-Simply put a URL parameter, according to Google, is a way to pass information about a click through a URL.
-Basically, that’s what a URL parameter is, the evidence that a user made a specific click on a page that necessitated the creation of a parameter.
-This could be because the user clicked on the search button after typing in what they wanted to look for, it could be a result of clicking on an available filter next to a list of products.
-It could even be that the user clicked on, something that you are specifically tracking and so to help you identify those users, you created a custom tracking parameter.
-There any number of uses for a URL parameter.
+Simply put, a URL parameter, according to Google, is a way to pass information about a click through a URL.
+Basically, that’s what a URL parameter is.
+It’s the evidence that a user made a specific click on a page that necessitated the creation of a parameter.
+This could be because the user clicked on the search button after typing in what they wanted to look for.
+It could be a result of clicking on an available filter next to a list of products.
+It could even be that the user clicked on something that you are specifically tracking and, so to help you identify those users, you created a custom tracking parameter.
+There are any number of uses for a URL parameter.

 How Do You Identify a URL Parameter?

 To identify a parameter in a URL, you need to look for a question mark and an equals symbol within a URL.

 In this case, the “?” denotes the start of the parameter.
 The term “productid” is in of itself the parameter and in this case is designated as a product ID number.
 The “=” is the defining characteristic of the parameter, which in this case is the 1234.
 This number is the specific product ID number that is being looked for.